vrchat-community/UdonSharp/Tools/Docusaurus/docs/Migration.md

+---
+comment: Move to worlds/udon/udonsharp.
+This information is only relevant to users who are upgrading a project that does not support the VRChat Creator Companion.
+The page would need to be modified to contain this information.
+tags:
+  - move
+  - update
+---
 # Migration

 UdonSharp 0.x (the .unitypackage version) is deprecated and no longer supported.
 This new version is easy to get through the [Creator Companion](https://vcc.docs.vrchat.com), which will help you keep it up-to-date as well.
 We recommend you [Migrate your Projects using the Creator Companion](https://vcc.docs.vrchat.com/vpm/migrating).
 If you want to do the migration manually, read [Manual Migration](#manual-migration).